nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to view the entire contact list.
+1. User chooses to view the entire contact list.
 2. KonTActs displays the full list of contacts.

    Use case ends.